 If a dispute over title to your property arises, whether involving a claim of adverse possession or otherwise, you may want to consult with an experienced Atlanta real estate lawyer at Hecht Walker and bring an action to “quiet title.”
 This is the legal method for conclusively determining and establishing the rightful owner of land.
 In an action to quiet title, a property owner may ask a Georgia court to declare formally that the presumed legal owner and not the trespasser is the true legal owner and title holder of the land, quashing any question of adverse possession.

-In 2011, for example, Hecht Walker represented the developer of a large tract of commercial/industrial property in South Fulton County.
+In 2011, for example, the commercial real estate attorneys at Hecht Walker represented the developer of a large tract of commercial/industrial property in South Fulton County.
 Our client purchased the property in 1995 and recorded a warranty deed setting forth the legal description of property boundaries.
 In 1996, someone purchased property adjacent to the large tract.
 That purchaser’s deed was recorded with an incorrect boundary description, which overlapped with our client’s property.
 Our client did not discover the overlap until 2005 when attempting to refinance the bank loan.

 In the meantime, the subsequent purchaser subdivided his property and sold lots to several other purchasers with the same erroneous legal description in those deeds.
 In 2011, when our client filed suit to Quiet Title to these clouds on title, the neighboring owners asserted title to the disputed property by adverse possession.
 Our client prevailed, even though the neighboring owners had deeds asserting ownership of the disputed property, because we presented evidence showing that the neighbors’ use and control of the property was neither “exclusive” nor “open and notorious.”
 There was also no evidence that the neighbors had made any improvements to the disputed property, which remained a densely wooded area.